October. A month filled with fun events,

 I’m glad DigitalOcean, GitHub, and Twilio didn’t set the system to “Top 5% of developers” or some ranking system like that.
 The point of the event is that everybody can contribute to open source, and if they did a ranking challenge, then only elite programmers would get T-shirts, leaving many discouraged.

 I guess these “spam” PRs and commits will pile up regardless of Hacktoberfest.
-It’s just that, blinded with the prospect of adding one more garment to their wardrobe (and to be clear, these T-shirts could be easily bought by the bundle on fucking Taobao, just not necessarily the same design), people do weird, crazy, sad, stupid shit.
+It’s just that, blinded with the prospect of adding one more garment to their wardrobe (and to be clear, these T-shirts could be easily bought by the bundle on fucking Taobao, just not necessarily the same design), people do weird, crazy, sad, and stupid shit.

 It would be interesting to prepare unlimited T-shirts, but enforce stricter rules (like three invalid PRs and you can fuck off) to weed out potential trolls, spammers, and bots.
 Maybe for next year?